 Anybody who has had a good massage can tell you it feels great, but could a massage actually be used as part of a treatment arsenal against a potent enemy like cancer?

-It's almost hard to picture if your idea of a massage involves velvety music, candles, and the relaxing scent of lavender.
+It’s almost hard to picture if your idea of a massage involves meditative music, candles, and the relaxing scent of essential oils.
+But the research shows that massage therapy can, in fact, help people fight cancer.

-It makes sense that massage therapy can offer something to cancer patients.
-After all, it has certainly stood the test of time, dating back over 3,000 years.
+Massage therapy has certainly stood the test of time, dating back over 3,000 years.
 Even Hippocrates talked about its restorative qualities.
-Nowadays, you can find all kinds of variations, from Chinese-derived acupressure to Japanese shiatsu, along with Swedish, deep-tissue, and trigger-point massage.
+Nowadays, you can find all kinds of variations, from Chinese-derived acupressure to Japanese shiatsu, along with Swedish, deep-tissue, trigger-point massage and lymphatic drainage massage.

 Whatever your style, all types of massage are known to help the return of venous blood to the heart.
 (Arteries take fresh, oxygen-rich blood away from the heart and into the tissues.
 The veins return the “used” blood to the heart to be re-oxygenated.)